TusharC19/ChatAnalyser/README.md

 Message 849
 ```

-This makes the AI output **verifiable and grounded in the original conversation**.
+This makes the AI output **verifiable and grounded in the original conversation**, rather than a black-box claim.

 ---